SkalaSkalolaz/editor/README.md

 *   The code contains comments in Russian.
 *   LLM interaction is handled via the external `cogitor` command.
 If unavailable, it can be replaced with `tgpt` (see comments in `llmQuery` function).
 *   The editor window size is fixed (115x34), specified in the code (`contentWidth`, `contentHeight`).
+*   The program code check was performed on macOS 15.6.

 ## Contact information